-“Did you know you have the face of a Botticelli and the body of a Degas?”
-Robert Downey, Jr.,’s Jack Jericho character says to countless women in the 1987 film The Pick-Up Artist.
+"Has anyone ever told you that you have the face of a Botticelli and the body of a Degas?"
+Robert Downey, Jr.'s Jack Jericho character says to countless women in the 1987 film The Pick-Up Artist.
 This borrowing art history for the art of seduction picks up on an essential truth: Renaissance painter Sandro Botticelli set the modern idea of a pretty face over 500 years ago.

 But it wasn't always so, with Botticelli's beauties falling into obscurity until his personal renaissance in the 19th century, when a new generation of artists and tastemakers took a fresh look at his art.
 From modern fashion to modern art (such as Andy Warhol's take on Botticelli's Birth of Venus shown above), we've all been “feeling" Botticelli's faces without realizing it.